AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 Almost exactly one year ago I quit my job to attempt to create a Haskell startup as a solo developer.
 I had about 20 ideas, but eventually settled on the idea of dependency project health tracking with [Deadpendency](https://deadpendency.com/).

+Disclaimer: This blog post contains a bunch of memes.
+They are trying to be humourous, not accurrate 😉.

 ## Why Use Haskell?

 Since about 2016 I developed a strong ~~obsession~~ love of Haskell.
 Prior to learning Haskell, I was an experienced OO style developer but I didn't really know how to keep improving my raw programming ability.
 Haskell introduced me to the world of FP which has an almost infinite depth of concepts to learn that can be leveraged to improve code quality and application architecture.